AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 ====================

-The key ideas for this scenario are:
+The key ideas for this solution are:
 -------------------------------------

   - The edge (WAN) router runs a BGP session to AWS VGW via AWS Direct Connect where the edge router advertises the Azure Transit VNET CIDR and the AWS VGW advertises the AWS Transit VPC CIDR.